-Fair lending
+9. Fair lending

-As part of its mandate, the CFPB's Office of Fair Lending (Fair Lending) is charged by Congress with "providing oversight and enforcement of Federal laws intended to ensure fair, equitable, and nondiscriminatory access to credit for both individuals and communities" that are enforced by the CFPB, including the Equal Credit Opportunity Act (ECOA) and the Home Mortgage Disclosure Act (HMDA).
-This part of Fair Lending's mandate is accomplished primarily through fair lending supervision and enforcement work.
-Interagency coordination and outreach to industry groups and fair lending, civil rights, consumer and community advocates are also important elements of our mandate.
-In addition, Fair Lending published a recent report to Congress on the efforts of the Bureau and our fulfillment of our fair lending mandate.
-Published in April 2014, the Fair Lending Report of the Consumer Financial Protection Bureau provides an overview of risk prioritization process; supervision tools; recent public enforcement actions; interagency coordination efforts and reporting; and outreach activities for all market participants.
-In this Semi-Annual Report update, we focus on highlights from our fair lending supervision and enforcement activities, and continued efforts in interagency coordination and outreach.
+As part of its mandate, the CFPB's Office of Fair Lending (Fair Lending) is charged by Congress with "providing oversight and enforcement of Federal laws intended to ensure fair, equitable, and nondiscriminatory access to credit for both individuals and communities" that are enforced by the CFPB, including the Equal Credit Opportunity Act (ECOA) and the Home Mortgage Disclosure Act (HMDA).90 This part of Fair Lending's mandate is accomplished primarily through fair lending supervision and enforcement work.
+Interagency coordination91 and outreach to industry groups and fair lending, civil rights, consumer and community advocates92 are also important elements of our mandate.
+In addition, Fair Lending published a recent report to Congress on the efforts of the Bureau and our fulfillment of our fair lending mandate.93 This Fair Lending Report94 provides an overview of risk prioritization process; supervision tools; recent public enforcement actions; interagency coordination efforts and reporting; and outreach activities for all market participants.

-Dodd-Frank Act, § 1013(c)(2)(A).
+90 Dodd-Frank Act, § 1013(c)(2)(A).

-&lt;sup>76 Dodd-Frank Act, §1013(c)(2)(B).
+91 Dodd-Frank Act, §1013(c)(2)(B).

-Dodd-Frank Act, §1013(c)(2)(C).
+92 Dodd-Frank Act, §1013(c)(2)(C).

-&lt;sup>78 Dodd-Frank Act, § 1013(c)(2)(D).
+93 Dodd-Frank Act, § 1013(c)(2)(D).

-&lt;sup>79 See Consumer Financial Protection Bureau, Fair Lending Report of the Consumer Financial Protection Bureau (Apr.
-30, 2014), available at http://files.consumerfinance.gov/f/201404\cfpb\report\fair-lending.pdf.
+94 See Consumer Financial Protection Bureau, Fair Lending Report of the Consumer Financial Protection Bureau (Apr.
+30, 2014), available at http://files.consumerfinance.gov/f/201404_cfpb_report_fair-lending.pdf.

-7.1 Fair lending supervision and enforcement
+9.1 Fair lending supervision and enforcement

-7.1.1 Fair lending supervision
+9.1.1 Fair lending supervision